 HIPEC is an advanced therapy that requires strong multidisciplinary care.
 Our team members work together to provide fully personalized care plans and support services to ensure a good care experience and the best medical outcome.

-Our HIPEC team is led by surgical oncologists who are national and international leaders in HIPEC treatment and research.
-The HIPEC team also includes medical oncologists, radiation oncologists, dedicated nurses, advanced practice providers, cancer dietitians, physical therapists, occupational therapists, care coordinators, specially trained OR staff and other specially trained providers.
+Our HIPEC team is led by surgical oncologists who are national leaders in HIPEC treatment and research.
+The HIPEC team also includes medical oncologists, radiation oncologists, dedicated nurses, advanced practice providers, cancer dietitians, physical therapists, occupational therapists, care coordinators, specially trained surgery staff and other specially trained providers.

 HIPEC Advanced Practice Providers